cosmos/ibc-go/docs/ibc/light-clients/wasm/integration.md

 ### If `x/wasm` is not present

 If the chain does not use [`x/wasm`](https://github.com/CosmWasm/wasmd/tree/main/x/wasm), even though it is still possible to use the method above from the previous section
-(e.g. instantiating a Wasm VM in app.go an pass it to 08-wasm's [`NewKeeper` constructor function](https://github.com/cosmos/ibc-go/blob/c95c22f45cb217d27aca2665af9ac60b0d2f3a0c/modules/light-clients/08-wasm/keeper/keeper.go#L33-L38), since there would be bi need in this case to share the Wasm VM instance with another module, you can use the [`NewKeeperWithConfig`` constructor function](https://github.com/cosmos/ibc-go/blob/c95c22f45cb217d27aca2665af9ac60b0d2f3a0c/modules/light-clients/08-wasm/keeper/keeper.go#L52-L57) and provide the Wasm VM configuration parameters of your choice instead.
+(e.g. instantiating a Wasm VM in app.go an pass it to 08-wasm's [`NewKeeperWithVM` constructor function](https://github.com/cosmos/ibc-go/blob/c95c22f45cb217d27aca2665af9ac60b0d2f3a0c/modules/light-clients/08-wasm/keeper/keeper.go#L33-L38), since there would be bi need in this case to share the Wasm VM instance with another module, you can use the [`NewKeeperWithConfig`` constructor function](https://github.com/cosmos/ibc-go/blob/c95c22f45cb217d27aca2665af9ac60b0d2f3a0c/modules/light-clients/08-wasm/keeper/keeper.go#L52-L57) and provide the Wasm VM configuration parameters of your choice instead.
 A Wasm VM instance will be created in`NewKeeperWithConfig`.
 The parameters that can set are:

 - `DataDir` is the [directory for Wasm blobs and various caches](https://github.com/CosmWasm/wasmvm/blob/1638725b25d799f078d053391945399cb35664b1/lib.go#L25).
 In `wasmd` this is set to the [`wasm` folder under the home directory](https://github.com/CosmWasm/wasmd/blob/36416def20effe47fb77f29f5ba35a003970fdba/app/app.go#L578).
 - `SupportedFeatures` is a comma separated [list of capabilities supported by the chain](https://github.com/CosmWasm/wasmvm/blob/1638725b25d799f078d053391945399cb35664b1/lib.go#L26). [`wasmd` sets this to all the available capabilities](https://github.com/CosmWasm/wasmd/blob/36416def20effe47fb77f29f5ba35a003970fdba/app/app.go#L586), but 08-wasm only requires `iterator`.